 Strength teams are also a challenge for Khemris because of their easy access to the Block skill which increases their hitting reliability and therefore the number of armors they roll.
 Unlike them, the Tomb Guardians do not have this luxury and must imperatively roll 3 block dice to avoid burning rerolls and to increase the number of POWs! – including the subsequent armor rolls.

 When the opposition is brutal, even Khemris must avoid contact with violent players while patiently scattering their positioning.
-Scattering reduces the effectiveness of the Guard skill, which helps you keep your strength advantage.
+Scattering reduces the effectiveness of the Guard skill, which helps you to keep your strength advantage.

 Khemris reward patient and methodical coaches who have an aversion to risks.
 They are a good fit for champion coaches.